ilirosmanaj/detect_kermit/README.md

 This will get all the frames in 1 second interval from the video, store them under `tmp` folder as jpegs with a text on top of the image that shows the prediction result for each frame.

+## Example run:

+Since episode3 was used as validation set, the results and corresponding predictions for it are stored under `episode3_results` directory.
+Check it out...

 ## Troubleshooting: